Tiliboyy/DayLight.Main/README.md

 # DayLight Main Plugin

-The main Core plugin i made for the DayLight Gaming Server
+The main core plugin i made for the DayLight server